geokit/geokit-rails/README.markdown

 AND the Mappable modeule goodness for free.

-## IMPORTANT NOTE: The configuration file
+## IMPORTANT POST-INSTALLATION NOTES:

-Geokit for Rails uses a configuration file in config/initializers.
+*1. The configuration file*: Geokit for Rails uses a configuration file in config/initializers.
 You *must* add your own keys for the various geocoding services if you want to use geocoding.
 If you need to refer to the original template again, see the `assets/api_keys_template` file.

+*2. The gem dependency*: Geokit for Rails depends on the Geokit gem.
+Tell Rails about this dependency in `config/environment.rb`, within the initializer block: config.gem "andre-geokit", :lib=>'geokit', :source => 'http://gems.github.com'